echbremmer/takecharge/README.md

 # TakeCharge

-A simple fasting tracker with a Go + SQLite backend and a single-page frontend, packaged in one Docker container.
+A simple self hosted habit tracker with a Go + SQLite backend and a single-page frontend, packaged in one Docker container.

 ## Features